Johannes Weißenfeld

-Johannes Weißenfeld (born 19 August 1994) is a German representative rower.
-He is a three time world champion and a member of the German men's eight—the Deutschlandachter— who are the incumbent world champions taking gold at the 2019 World Rowing Championships in Ottensheim, Austria.
-He rowed at bow when the Deutschlandachter at the 2017 World Rowing Cup II set a world's best time of 5.18.68, still the standing world mark as of 2021.
+Johannes Weißenfeld (born 19 August 1994) is a German former representative rower.
+He was a three time world champion and an Olympic silver medallist as a member of the German men's eight — the Deutschlandachter — which dominated the men's eight event from 2017 to 2019.
+He rowed at bow when the Deutschlandachter at the 2017 World Rowing Cup II set a world's best time of 5.18.68, which was still the standing world mark in 2021.

 International rowing career

 Weißenfeld's representative debut for Germany came in 2011 when he was selected to row in a coxless four at the World Junior Rowing Championships at Eton Dorney.
 In a crew which included Malte Jakschik with whom he would later win three senior world championships, Weißenfeld rowed to a first placing and a junior world championship.
 In 2012 Weißenfeld was again selected to row in a junior German men's four which took a bronze medal at the 2012 Junior World Championships.

 2013 saw Weißenfeld move into the German U23 men's eight which finished in sixth place at the World U23 Rowing Championships and then in 2014 a coxless four which took the silver medal at the U23 World Championships in Linz, Austria.